OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ## Exporting your reconciled data

 Once you have data that is reconciled to existing entities online, you may wish to export that data to a user-editable service such as Wikidata.
 See the section on [uploading your edits to Wikidata](wikidata#upload-edits-to-wikidata) for more information, or the section on [exporting](exporting) to see other formats OpenRefine can produce.

+You can share reconciled data in progress through a [project export or import](exporting#export-a-project), with some preparation.
+The importing user needs to have the reconciliation services installed on their OpenRefine instance in advance of opening the project in order to use candidate and match links.
+Otherwise, the links will be broken and the user will need to add the reconciliation service and re-reconcile the columns in question.
+[Wikidata](wikidata) reconciliation data can be shared more easily as the service comes bundled with OpenRefine.